kraemr/simple-pnglib/README.md

 ## Note

-This Library has precompiled .dll and .so files if you wanted to you could also compile this by source and use your own zlib dll or so
+This Library has precompiled .dll and .so files if you wanted to you could also compile this by source and use your own zlib dll or so files

 Feel Free to donate if you want: https://www.buymeacoffee.com/rkraemer